The crime of buying, receiving or aiding in the concealment of stolen property, knowing it to have been stolen.

 Clients are often charged with Receiving Stolen Property rather than Larceny because it is a much easier charge for the prosecutor to prove.
 Most often, the charge is treated as a felony, with very serious consequences.

 Depending on the specific facts of your case, many defenses exist for a charge of Receiving Stolen Property.
 My many years of experience in the legal profession mean that I am prepared to file motions to dismiss for lack of probable cause or suppress evidence obtained through an illegal search and seizure.
 I may also file a motion to dismiss for failure to provide a Clerk’s Hearing (Show Cause) or protect your record through Pre-Trial Diversion.

-Once I read your police report and talk to you, I can map out your best strategy.
-I have been a criminal defense attorney for many years and have an excellent track record in handling these kind of cases.
+Once we read your police report and talk to you, we can map out your best strategy.
+The attorneys at The Law Offices of Elliot Savitz & Scott Bradley have been criminal defense attorneys for many years and have an excellent track record in handling these kind of cases.

-Call me now for your FREE consultation, with absolutely no obligation.
+Call The Law Offices of Elliot Savitz & Scott Bradley now for your FREE consultation, with absolutely no obligation.
 If you have been charged with Receiving Stolen Property, don’t stress, just call.
-Let me worry about your case, while you go on with your life.
+Let us worry about your case, while you go on with your life.